The Ring (South Park)

 "The Ring" is the thirteenth season premiere of the American animated television series South Park.
 The 182nd overall episode of the series, it first aired on Comedy Central in the United States on March 11, 2009.
 In the episode, Kenny and his new girlfriend are encouraged by the Jonas Brothers to wear purity rings, which is secretly a marketing tactic by Disney to sell sex to young girls.

-The episode was written and directed by series co-founder Trey Parker and is rated TV-MA-L in the United States.
+The episode was written and directed by series co-creator Trey Parker and is rated TV-MA-L in the United States.
 It was the first South Park episode to premiere in 16:9 and high definition.
 Parker and Stone were not very familiar with the Jonas Brothers before they wrote "The Ring", which was inspired by the recent release of Jonas Brothers: The 3D Concert Experience.
 The two argued over whether to open the season with this episode or an episode focusing on the economic recession ("Margaritaville"), but eventually decided they needed more time to craft a script for the latter.

-"The Ring" portrays Disney as a corporation using the ruse of family-friendly morals to disguise their primary motive of profit, particularly through the portrayal of Mickey Mouse as a foul-mouthed, greedy, and physically violent company president.
+"The Ring" mocks Disney, depicted as a corporation led by a foul mouthed and sadistic Mickey Mouse, who is using the ruse of family-friendly morals to disguise their primary motive of selling lust to young girls for profit.
 The episode received generally positive reviews, and according to Nielsen Media Research, was seen by 3.41 million viewers the week it was broadcast.
 The publicist for the Jonas Brothers specifically forbade reporters from asking the band about the episode; although Nick Jonas said they did not watch it, he did say it was an honor to be included in the show.
 "The Ring" was released on DVD and Blu-ray along with the rest of the thirteenth season on March 16, 2010.